MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/Migrating-from-Windows-PowerShell-51-to-PowerShell-7.md

 ### Separate Event Logs

-PowerShell 7 includes separate event logs for Windows PowerShell and PowerShell Core.
+Windows PowerShell and PowerShell 7 log events to separate event logs.
 Use the following command to get a list of the PowerShell logs.

 ```powershell